s-victor/TinyPedal/docs/customization.md

 Show vehicle standings info on track map.
 Note, if `enable_multi_class_styling` is enabled, position in class will be displayed for each vehicle class instead.

     enable_multi_class_styling
 Show vehicles in multi-class color styles on map instead.
-Multi-class color can be customized from [Vehicle class editor](#vehicle-class-editor).
+Multi-class color can be customized from [Vehicle Class Editor](#vehicle-class-editor).

 Note, while multi-class styling is enabled, following color styles will not be displayed:
 `vehicle_color_player`, `vehicle_color_leader`, `vehicle_color_same_lap`, `vehicle_color_laps_ahead`, `vehicle_color_laps_behind`.